amschechter/amschechter.github.io/_posts/2026-07-17-Value_Capture.md

 Note that in the 9 years between the 2018 and 2027 assessments, some parcels have been divided and new ones created in their place.
 Consequently, a direct 1 to 1 comparison is not possible in those instances.
 For to this reason, as well as certain public property not being evaluated in the same way (Public Universities, Parks), not all parcels will show in these maps.
 This applies, albeit less frequently, to the aggregated hexagon maps.

+Additionally, you may have noticed some sections where there are groups of parcels that all uniformly increased in value, such as in the eastern portion of the Ballard circle.
+This is usually caused by upzoning which makes the land instantly more valuable, as more types/density can be added to those lots.

 ### Directly Applied to Ballard, with some math

 The land in a 2000 foot radius around Ballard Station (15th and Market) is currently worth $1,926,924,400, close to 2 billion Dollars.
 Seattle's property tax rate is just shy of 1% (often denoted as $10 per $1000 in value), meaning that the land around Ballard Station brings in about $19,269,000, or $19 million.
 If a TIF district were to be made for those properties, and it grows about 2.5 times in 9 years, as can be reasonably expected based on value growth surrounding light rail stations since 2017 (see initial bar graph), we can translate that to 10% per year (Actually 10.7%, but we're lowballing).
 If that 10% per year is 'Captured' and all the growth from $19.27 million goes to funding ST3, the growth would yield $114 million in its first decade, $718 million in its first 20 years and a generous $2.59 billion in a 30 year period.
 2.59 billion is a significant portion of the nearly $12 billion that the Ballard Link Extension *and* downtown tunnel cost (see [this document](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.soundtransit.org/st_sharepoint/download/sites/PRDA/FinalRecords/2025/Memo%20-%20Updated%20ST3%20Capital%20Project%20Cost%20Estimates%2009-11-2025_updated.pdf) for ST price estimates).